 Healing environments at beautifully appointed, private residences and adjacent clinical offices provide a refuge from the stress and struggle of everyday life.
-This gives our clients the time, space, and direction they need to focus on long-term healing.
+This gives our veterans the time, space, and direction they need to focus on long-term healing.
 Residences like our Pacific Beach location allow us to identify and understand the complicated emotions caused by depression.

 If you or a family member are suffering from depression, contact us now to start the healing process.